aithalshreeram/Sparks_Foundation_Internship/Task_3/README.md

 ## Conclusion

-Among all other information i have 3 key points which i believe deserves focus 1).
+Among all other information we have 3 key points which i believe deserves focus

+1).
 Discount should not be more than 0.3

 2).
 Furniture Sector is suffering losses

 3).
 Tables,Book cases and supplies are suffering losses